open-contracting/ocds-kibana-manual-en/docs/C2/Seccion4.md

     -r = Presents the JSON document in values without special formats -M = ´Monochromatic
     ".[].records[]" = Jq filter
-    "archivo.json" = File to be read
+    "file.json" = File to be read
-    "archivo.ocds_por_linea" = The file created as a result
+    "file.ocds_per_line" = The file created as a result
 ```
 ### Jq filter and data structure